 A Junior Individual Savings Account (ISA) is a tax-efficient way for parents/guardians and others to save on behalf of a child.
 A Junior ISA can be opened for a child from registration of birth up to age 18, a child from age 16 can also open their own Junior ISA.

 The Government limits the amount that you, family and friends can contribute each tax year.
-This is currently £9,000 for the tax year 2020/21.
+This is currently £9,000 for this tax year.

 The money saved by yourself, family members and friends over the years can help give you the best start to adult life.